 Staunton is only a short drive from Shenandoah National Park and the George Washington and Jefferson National Forest which are filled with hikes and other outdoor recreation.
 Click here for our post on good area hikes for beginners.
 Entrance fees may apply but the National Park Service does offer fee-free days see the schedule.

 Do you have an avid reader on your hands?
-Drop into the Staunton Public Library for story time or one of the cool summer programs planned while the kids are out of school.
+Drop into the Staunton Public Library for story time.

 Pop in to play at Pufferbellies, the largest independently owned toy store in the Shenandoah Valley.
 Kids are actually allowed to play while you shop, and you can help your kids build their Christmas wish list.